Ennybukpo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change owner to vincent and group owner to staff to change owner and group owner of hello to vincent and staff recpectively change owner of hello to betty only if it is owned by guillaume
+change owner to vincent and group owner to staff to change owner and group owner of hello to vincent and staff recpectively change owner of hello to betty only if it is owned by guillaume to play star war iv episode in the terminal